fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: New “More plugins from Fluid Checkout” section on the settings dashboard.
-* Added: New settings pages and setup wizard.
+* Added: New settings pages and guided setup.
 * Added: Optional/Opt-in plugin usage tracking to help improve compatibility and support.
 * Added: Support for Split design template for the 1-column layout (PRO feature).
 * Added: Setting to choose a background color for the Split design secondary column (PRO feature).